mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 - **Result**: I'm continuing to get the manufacturer unblocked wherever possible.
 - **Grade**: A

-Honestly, there hasn't been much to do from on my end.
+Honestly, there hasn't been much to do from my end.
 The limiting factor has been shipments from the manufacturer's upstream vendors.

 ### Delegate tasks for clearing the TinyPilot office